CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 ## You have successfully completed the Hands-on lab.

-By completing this hands-on lab on Power BI Embedded, you have gained practical experience in integrating Power BI capabilities into custom applications.
+By completing this hands-on lab on **Power BI Embedded**, you have gained practical experience in integrating Power BI capabilities into custom applications.
 You embedded a Power BI report using the App Owns Data embedding method, enabling seamless access to interactive reports.
 You also integrated the Q&A feature, allowing users to interact with data using natural language queries.
 Additionally, you learned how to export data from Power BI visuals for further analysis and configured row-level security (RLS) to ensure users only see data relevant to their role.
 This lab has equipped you with the foundational skills to build secure, interactive, and user-friendly embedded analytics solutions using Power BI.